-i. harmonization of Municipal Laws in the EAC context whereby priority will once again be accorded to laws that have bearing a on the implementation of the EAC Common Market and Monetary Union, and; ii.
-Regional Judicial Trainings intended to enhance the capacity of various judicial officers in such areas as immigration, refugees and displaced people, the role of the Courts and Alternative Dispute Resolution, cybercrimes, cross-border investments and dispute settlements.
+- i. harmonization of Municipal Laws in the EAC context whereby priority will once again be accorded to laws that have a bearing on the implementation of the EAC Common Market and Monetary Union, and; - ii.
+Regional Judicial Trainings intended to enhance the capacity of various judicial officers in such areas as immigration, refugees and displaced people, the role of the Courts and Alternative Dispute Resolution, cybercrimes, cross-border investments and dispute settlements. - 103.
 Mr. Speaker, the Secretary General has continued to be a nominal defendant in most of the litigation conducted at the East African Court of Justice.
-The Community has continued to learn from such litigation especially with regard to the strict application and interpretation of Community laws.
+The Community has continued to learn from such litigation especially with regard to the strict application and interpretation of Community laws. - 104.
 Mr. Speaker, this Budget session takes place at a time when the Republic of South Sudan is being fully integrated in the Community.
-The Council has tasked the Secretariat to prioritize the activities to fasttrack the integration of Republic of South Sudan into the EAC in the budget of the FY 2018/19.
+The Council has tasked the Secretariat to prioritize the activities to fast-track the integration of Republic of South Sudan into the EAC in the budget of the FY 2018/19.

-CORPORATE COMMUNICATIONS AND PUBLIC AFFAIRS
+3.1.9 CORPORATE COMMUNICATIONS AND PUBLIC AFFAIRS

-Mr. Speaker, the Secretariat continued with the general promotion and dissemination of the Community information on to stakeholders, members of the public and the international community as mandated by the Treaty during the period under review.
-In the next Financial Year, the Secretariat will review the implementation of the 1st EAC Communication Policy and Strategy (2012/2013-2017/18): develop and operationalize the 2nd EAC Communication Policy and Strategy (2018/19- 2023/24); and establish an enabling institutional framework for implementation of the 2nd EAC Communication Policy and Strategy (2018-2023).
+- promotion and dissemination of information on the Community to stakeholders, members of the public and the international community as mandated by the Treaty during the period under review. - implementation of the 1st EAC Communication Policy and Strategy (2012/2013-2017/18); develop and operationalize the 2nd EAC Communication Policy and Strategy (2018/19-2023/24); and establish an enabling institutional framework for implementation of the 2nd EAC Communication Policy and Strategy (2018-2023).
 We intend to develop and implement a comprehensive sensitization programme and we hope EALA will join hands in this activity.

-RESOURCE MOBILISATION STRATEGY
+3.1.10 RESOURCE MOBILISATION STRATEGY

-Mr. Speaker, the 5th EAC development Strategy 2016/17 - 2020/21 launched by the EAC Heads of State on 23rd February 2018 is estimated to cost \$985.04 Million (Approximately US\$ 197 Million per year).
+- 107. Mr. Speaker, the 5th EAC development Strategy 2016/17 2020/21 launched by the EAC Heads of State on 23rd February 2018 is estimated to cost \$985.04 Million (approximately US\$ 197 Million per year).
 The annual budget currently available is about \$100 million, which depicts a shortfall of a similar amount (about \$100 million per year).
 This gap is expected to come from Development Partners and other external sources.

-Further Mr. Speaker; the EAC Heads of State approved regional priority projects in infrastructure and Health whose implementation will require a lot of support from Development Partners.

-Mr. Speaker, in order to achieve this, it is paramount that a comprehensive Resource Mobilization Strategy be developed to enable EAC Organs and Institutions objectives 5th achieve the of the Development Strategy.
+Further Mr. Speaker; the EAC Heads of State approved regional priority projects in infrastructure and Health whose implementation will require a lot of support from Development Partners. - 108.
+Mr. Speaker, in order to achieve this, it is paramount that a comprehensive Resource Mobilization Strategy be developed to enable EAC Organs and Institutions achieve the objectives of the 5th Development Strategy.
 Therefore, in the next financial year, Resource Mobilization Unit at the Secretariat will develop a comprehensive EAC Resource Mobilization Strategy and build the capacity of the Organs and Institutions in resource mobilization matters.
 The Unit will also develop new instruments of mobilizing resources such as the EAC Development Fund (EACDF) and partnership with Private Sector.